SonarSource/sonar-scanning-examples/doc/jacoco.md

 ## Gradle

-Gradle includes [JaCoCo plugin](https://docs.gradle.org/current/userguide/jacoco_plugin.html) in default distribution.
-To apply the plugin to a project, you need to declare it in your `build.gradle` file together with [SonarScanner for Gradle](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner-for-gradle/).
+Gradle includes the [JaCoCo plugin](https://docs.gradle.org/current/userguide/jacoco_plugin.html) in its default distribution.
+To apply the plugin to a project, you need to declare it in your `build.gradle` file together with the [SonarScanner for Gradle](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner-for-gradle/).

 ```
 plugins {